idiot-io/TinyAudioBoot/README.md

 ### bootloader operation

-The bootloader can be skipped by two ways when you have setup the options in the source.
+The bootloader can be skipped to avoid waiting time at startup by two ways.
-a. by reading the audiopin and when it is above a certain level
+1. by reading the audiopin and when it is above a certain level
-b. checking the level of a separate pin
+2. checking the level of a separate pin
+You have setup the options in the source.

 If you don't skip the bootloader it behaves as follows: